learn-the-web/topics/domains.md

   **IP address of the website host is called the `A` record.**
 3. When your computer gets the IP address it connects directly to the host computer and requests to see the website.
 4. The host/web-server will then return the `index.html` file for the website you requested.
-  Your browser will then start requesting all the other resources of your website like CSS, images, Javascript, etc.
+  Your browser will then start requesting all the other resources of your website like CSS, images, JavaScript, etc.
   If those resources are located on another domain the whole process starts all over again at step 1.

 #### Authoritative name server